Start9Labs/btcpayserver-startos/docs/instructions.md

 <!-- MD_PACKER_INLINE BEGIN -->
 ![internal node connection](./assets/internal-node-connection.png)
 <!-- MD_PACKER_INLINE END -->

+If you would like to connect to an external lightning node, follow the instructions in the BTCPay web interface.

 ## Updates

 Manual maintenance updates are disabled.
 Updates for BTCPay Server will be delivered through the Start9 Marketplace.